Skip to the main content.

 rovema-auger-filler

-2. If flexibility would be a benefit, our BVC 260 flex is built to run several different bag styles and sizes with the same VFFS machine.
+2. If flexibility would be a benefit, the BVC 260 flex is built to run several different bag styles and sizes with the same VFFS machine.
 If you’re a smaller operation and changeover times are holding you back from maximized efficiency, this would be a great solution for you.
 It is also great for producers that need to run coffee bags with valves for degassing purposes.

 3. We integrate an automatic downstream checkweigher that monitors and sends signals to the auger anytime the fill weight needs to be adjusted due to density changes in the coffee.